louisheath/javascript-course/9-forkify/notes.md

 Placing this in an HTML element allows us to store data in the template.

 E.g. `<... data-foo=1 />` can be retrieved in JS with `const foo = el.datasets.foo;`

+### Element.matches()

+Checks if the element satisfies some given css selectors. returns boolean.